dylanchristensen/AutoPwn-OSAI/README.md

 4.  **Choose Strategy**: Based on the reconnaissance data (specifically whether the stack is executable), the AI chooses an appropriate attack vector:
     *   **ret-to-esp**: If the stack is executable, it will jump to shellcode placed on the stack.
     *   **ret2libc**: If W^X is enabled, it will bypass this protection by building a ROP (Return-Oriented Programming) chain to call functions from the standard C library (`libc`).
+    *   **ret2rop**: Was tested extensively within my development environment.
+For simplicity, this version does not have that function.

 5.  **Deploy Shellcode**: The AI follows the playbook for its chosen strategy.
 It constructs the final payload (either shellcode or a ROP chain) and triggers the exploit to gain an interactive root shell on the target VM.